Financial instruments and related risks

 What should I know before I start investing if I am married?

-Invested assets and other property belonging to spouses is considered to be a joint ownership (except for cases when when the spouse proves that the property belongs to him / her by personal ownership.)
+According to the Lithuanian legal acts it is presumed that invested and other assets acquired in marriage are considered to be a joint ownership of the spouses, except for cases when the spouse proves that the assets belong to him / her by personal ownership.

-The authorization of a spouse to enter into a transaction in respect of the transfer of securities admitted to trading on a regulated market and / or an MTF by attachment or application for redemption of a unit or shares of a collective investment undertaking may be issued in simple written form.
+The authorization of a spouse to enter into a transaction in respect of the securities admitted to trading on a regulated market or multilateral trading facility, as well as in respect of redemption of units or shares of a collective investment undertaking may be issued in a written form.

 Taxation of investment return